 To protect the IC from damage due to high power dissipation, the temperature of the die is monitored.
-If the die temperature exceeds the thermal shutdown temperature of 165°C (Typ.) then the device will shut down, and the output current is shut off.
-After a thermal shutdown event, the IS31LT3952 will not try to restart until its temperature has reduced to less than 140°C (Typ.).
+If the die temperature exceeds the thermal shutdown temperature of 165°C (Typ.) then the device will shut down, and the output current is shut off and FAULTB pin pulls low.
+After a thermal shutdown event, the IS32LT3951 will not try to restart until its temperature has reduced to less than 140°C (Typ.).
+Once restart, the FAULTB pin will recover.